 - If you can find it, try to use raw honey as it is less processed.
 If using maple syrup make sure it is 100% maple syrup and not maple 'flavoured' syrup.
 You could also use agave nectar if you prefer.

-- If you aren't a fan of raisins, you could also use chopped up dates, dried apricots, dried cranberries or leave them out all together!
+- If you aren't a fan of raisins, you could also use chopped up dates, unsulphured dried apricots, dried cranberries or leave them out altogether!
 Remember to always check that your dried fruit doesn't have any added sugar or preservatives.

-- The chia seeds help the mixture to congeal whilst adding fibre but are by no means necessary.
+- The chia seeds help the mixture to congeal while adding fibre but are by no means necessary.

-- I personally like to use oat milk in this recipe for the creaminess it brings.
+- I like to use oat milk in this recipe for the creaminess it brings.
 You can use any milk you prefer.
-If using plant based milk remember to check the label for added sugar, E numbers or preservatives.
+If using plant-based milk remember to check the label for added sugar, E numbers or preservatives.